richchurcher/rwb/README.md

 ## Scaffolding

-This project was bootstrapped with [create-react-app](https://github.com/facebookincubator/create-react-app), and then immediately [ejected](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject).
+This project was bootstrapped with [create-react-app](https://github.com/facebookincubator/create-react-app) 2.
 It's an easy way to set up simple clientside basics without giving up flexibility.
-I've modified a few things:
-* `src` directory renamed to `client` (see `config/paths`)
-* `public` directory moved to `server/public` (see `config/paths`)

 This is a *monorepo*, which means everything is in one.
 There's probably no right answer to the monorepo vs separate repos question: it depends on your team's preference.
 You'll probably see both in practice.
+There are, however, two npm packages (in the root directory and client directory).

 ## Requirements